Suredbits/sb-api/README.md

 import { Lnd, Sockets } from 'sb-api'

 const lnd = await Lnd()
-// You then pass lnd into the appropriate socket you're interested in.
+// You then pass lnd into the appropriate socket/REST API you're interested in.
 ```

 #### `c-lightning`